 Overall you’ll be walking for about 5 hours on your first day and another 6 hours on the second.
-You’ll get to experience a pretty well-defined trail, with the exception of the last stretch towards the lake itself.
+You’ll get to experience a pretty well-defined trail, except for the last stretch towards the lake itself.

 For this trek, you’ll need to reach Dharamshala

-Book a cab from to Ghera village which is around 20 km from Dharamshala.
-The trek starts through mixed pine forests which is then followed by a small shop which sells soft drinks and Maggi.
-After trekking for 4 to 5 hours, you’ll reach Reoti where you can camp.
+Book a cab from to Ghera village, which is around 20 km from Dharamshala.
+The trek starts through mixed pine forests, which is then followed by a small shop that sells soft drinks and Maggi.
+After trekking for 4 to 5 hours, you’ll reach Reoti, where you can camp.

 Along the way, you’ll cross bridges, thick pine forests and be treated by symphonies of local birds.
 Consider yourself lucky if you get to spot some Himalayan Griffon Vultures overhead.
-Also, at Reoti, you’ll be able to find ample food (though basic) along with the option of renting sleeping bags, tents, etc. Price of a sleeping bag is approximately INR 100 (as of 2019) and tent pricing will depend on the size.
+Also, at Reoti, you’ll be able to find ample food (though basic) along with the option of renting sleeping bags, tents, etc. The price of a sleeping bag is approximately INR 100 (as of 2019), and tent pricing will depend on the size.

-Start trekking towards the Kareri Lake which is an hour trek from Reoti.
+Start trekking towards the Kareri Lake, which is an hour trek from Reoti.
 Again, I would suggest waking up as early as possible to start your day off!
-ON way, you’ll cross the Nyund Nallah, which will gain speed as you approach the lake.
+On the way, you’ll cross the Nyund Nallah, which will gain speed as you approach the lake.

 You can take a slight detour to explore the Shiv Temple atop a hilltop, the path is paved with stone steps – you’ll easily recognize the way.
 On the other side of the hill is the beautiful, glacial Kareri Lake.
 Spend some time at the peaceful lake and then back to Reoti and then back to Ghera village from where you can go to Dharamshala by cab.